squid-cache/squid-cache.github.io/Squid-2.7.rst

 #language en

 === Squid-2.7 ===
+This is the last Squid-2 "stable" release.
+No new features are planned at this time for inclusion into Squid-2.7.

 During 2006 and 2007 AdrianChadd continued to develop the Squid-2 branch post- [[Squid-2.6]] to meet performance, scalability and functionality demands in high-performance environments.
 Additional patches and features continued to be provided by interested users as well.